Variational Inference for Sparse Poisson Regression: Introduction

 The rest of the paper is organized as follows.
 In Section 2, the mean-field variational Bayes method is introduced.
 Three variational Bayesian sparse Poisson regression models are then proposed in Section 3.
-The derivation of the components, as well as the evidence lower bound (ELBO) for these methods, is given in Appendix A. In Section 4, a hard thresholding method is introduced to derive the final sparse estimates of the regression coefficients. { Section 5 introduces the posterior predictive density function for predicting the response variable based on new covariate samples.} Section 6 presents a simulation study for evaluating the estimation, prediction, and sparsity performance of the three proposed methods and comparing them with two frequentist sparse Poisson regression methods (LASSO and SCAD Poisson regression models).
-A single replication of the simulation study is also used for { the computation} of the accuracy of each approximation component compared to its corresponding benchmark MCMC method, and also a visual comparison of the MCMC empirical posteriors with their approximated counterparts.
-Some of { the plots} and additional analysis are given in { supplementary material} for the sake of {brevity}.
+The derivation of the components, as well as the evidence lower bound (ELBO) for these methods, is given in Appendix A. In Section 4, a hard thresholding method is introduced to derive the final sparse estimates of the regression coefficients. {Section 5 introduces the posterior predictive density function for predicting the response variable based on new covariate samples.} Section 6 presents a simulation study for evaluating the estimation, prediction, and sparsity performance of the three proposed methods and comparing them with two frequentist sparse Poisson regression methods (LASSO and SCAD Poisson regression models) and the associated MCMC methods.
+A single replication of the simulation study is also used for a visual comparison of the MCMC empirical posteriors with their approximated counterparts.
+Some of {the plots} and additional analysis are given in { supplementary material} for the sake of {brevity}.
 Finally, in Section 7, the test set prediction performance of the proposed methods is compared with { that of} the frequentist alternatives, using 6 benchmark count response data sets.
 Some concluding remarks are given in Section 8.